Stephen Elop: Macromedia and Adobe

-In 1998 he joined Macromedia's Web/IT department and worked at the company for seven years, where he held several senior positions, including as: general manager of the eBusiness division; executive vice president of worldwide field operations; COO; and finally as CEO from January 2005 for three months before their acquisition by Adobe Systems was announced in April 2005.
+In 1998 he joined Macromedia's Web/IT department and worked at the company for seven years, where he held several senior positions, including as: general manager of the e-business division; executive vice president of worldwide field operations; COO; and finally as CEO from January 2005 for three months before their acquisition by Adobe Systems was announced in April 2005.
 Due to family reasons, Elop lived at his Canadian home in Limehouse, Ontario, commuting to work in California with Air Canada.

 During Elop's tenure, Macromedia continued to deliver widely used software suites like Studio 8.
 Based on the performance of the company during this time, Elop was able to guide the company through a successful acquisition that benefited shareholders.
 With an exchange of $3.4 billion in stock, the acquisition combined the companies’ document management, web publishing and online video delivery tools.
 It proved to be a profitable move for Macromedia shareholders.
 After the announcement of the agreement, Macromedia shares were valued at $41.86, notably above the then current market value of $33.45.
 It has been claimed Elop pushed Macromedia Flash Player to get into the mobile market.
 At Macromedia, Elop was nicknamed "The General" due to his military-style haircut.

 He was then president of worldwide field operations at Adobe, tendering his resignation in June 2006 and leaving on 5 December.
 Elop was paid a $500,000 salary with $315,000 bonus and $1.88 million severance package during his time at Adobe.